anschmieg/gpt-cli/tests/README.md

 easily:

 - `tests/cli/` - CLI unit tests (parsing, small helpers)
-- `tests/providers/` - provider adapters and unit tests for the HTTP client
+- `tests/providers/` - adapter tests and unit tests for the HTTP client (runtime adapters live in `adapters/`)
 - `tests/integration/` - integration tests that spawn the mock server (require `--allow-run` and network to localhost)